shaps80/Abracadabra/README.md

 * Secure hashing (SHA2) of all credential/passcode's including entry and storage in the keychain
 * Persistent policy updates for events -- including across launches

->See the example project for full demo's on how to use all of these features.

 #### User Interface

 All of the below are per-vault.